Updated: Oct 17

-Needless to say, I have done some digging to figure out the best way to prevent and treat the flu from ever showing it's face in our home again.
-'Tis the season!
+Needless to say, I did a thorough review of the literature to figure out the best way to prevent and treat the flu from ever showing its face in our home again.

 I am not one to stand up and scream my opinion on hot topics... but if you want my opinion on the flu shot... keep reading.

 I get the flu shot every year.
 My kids get the flu shot every year.
-My husband has never gotten the flu shot – says he still plans to get one this year – we shall see.
+My husband never got the flu shot until he had it twice within a year.

 A study from 2017 showed that the flu vaccine reduced the risk of flu-associated death in children by half (51%) among children with underlying high-risk medical conditions and by nearly two-thirds (65%) among healthy children.
 Three out of four children who die from the flu are not vaccinated.

-Two words that should be glued together in your brain... flu + elderberry.
+Two words that should be glued together in your brain... flu and elderberry.

 How does Elderberry work?